princiya/notes/project-ideas.md

   - remind me about this in 56 days
 - Twitter bookmarks with foam
   - directly create an entry into my notes project
+- http wifi demo
+  - wifi without passwords can be hacked